virtualpatterns/yavanna/README.md

 # yavanna

-A CLI tool for managing port-forwarding rules for the Bell Connection Hub
+A CLI tool for managing port-forwarding rules for the Bell Connection Hub by-passing the verificatiom rules of the web-page.

 ## Installation